-Parties on cases held in abeyance for one year by agreement, will be assessed an annual abeyance fee of \$300.
+Parties on cases filed under either the Pilot Flexible Fee Schedule or the Standard Fee Schedule that are held in abeyance for one year by agreement, will be assessed an annual abeyance fee of

+\$300.
 If a party refuses to pay the assessed fee, the other party or parties may pay the entire fee on behalf of all parties, otherwise the matter will be closed.